padrinobook/padrinobook/02-04-user-profile.md

   this all the methods defined in the `session_helper.rb` file are available for the `@session_helper` instance variable
 - `context`: According to [rspec code](https://github.com/rspec/rspec-core/blob/master/lib/rspec/core/example_group.rb#L232)
   `context` is an alias for `describe`.
-I'm using `describe` to specify the part of the functionality I'm going to test and `context` to test smaller parts of the bigger function like direct functions.
+I'm using `describe` to specify the part of the functionality I'm going to test and `context` to test smaller parts of the bigger function.
 - `#current_user`: Methods I'm going to test have always the # in front of their names.